PavelAnnor/multi_meals/README.md

 An React front end application that is used to search for recipes, their corresponding ingredients and instructions

-🔧 Technology React.JS, Shadnc, Tailwind CSS
+🔧 Technology React.JS, Shadnc, Tailwind CSS, Lucide React

 💡 Notes N/A
 Deployed on Netlify @: